 44 Cool Alexa Skills for the Amazon Echo

-Also note that some of these commands will need to be enabled in your Skills tab in the Echo app
+Also note that some of these commands will need to be enabled in your Skills tab in the Amazon Alexa app

 1. Alexa, play David Bowie.

-Purchase music on Amazon and stream it right to the excellent Bluetooth speaker, though the Echo.
-It can also play content from Amazon Prime, Pandora, iHeartRadio, TuneIn, Audible and Kindle Books.
+Purchase streaming music on Amazon then stream it right to the excellent Bluetooth speaker in the Echo.
+Your Echo can also play content from Amazon Prime, Pandora, iHeartRadio, TuneIn, Audible and Kindle Books.
 So, pretty much anything.
 All without draining my phone battery or using up data.

 2. Alexa, when’s the next time we’ll have a Saturn and Jupiter conjunction?